openhwgroup/cva6/util/toolchain-builder/README.md

     sh build-toolchain.sh CONFIG_NAME INSTALL_DIR
     # E.g.,
     # sh build-toolchain.sh gcc-13.1.0-baremetal $RISCV

+To speedup the building it is recommended to set the number of threads to use

+    # Use all available threads
+    export NUM_JOBS=$(nproc)
+    # Use 8 threads
+    export NUM_JOBS=8

 The `build-toolchain.sh` script incorporates fallbacks for several commonly encountered configuration and build issues.
 However, it is not meant to auto-detect major reconfigurations of source